 The Frog MTB 69 is priced and specified as a great mountain bike for beginner and intermediate riders at trail centres (greens, blues and reds in fair weather conditions) and has proven comfy over long distances on bridleways in non-sloppy conditions.
 A jump or downhill bike it is not, but shod with appropriate knobbly trail friendly tyres, the Frog MTB 69 will see you venturing further off-road and creating great family riding memories.

-Cycle Sprog were loaned the Frog MTB 69 by Frog Bikes for a month's review period.
-We were not paid for the review, and all opinions are our own.
+Disclosure: Cycle Sprog were loaned the Frog MTB 69 for a month by Frog Bikes.
+We were not paid to write this review, and all opinions are our own.